JUMP TO A TOPIC

 More Information About Mesothelioma Specialist Dr. Mecker Möller

-Dr. Möller is the leader of University of Miami’s Comprehensive Cancer Center’s program for peritoneal mesothelioma care.
-She was the first to perform HIPEC surgery in South Florida.
+Dr. Möller was previously the leader of University of Miami’s Comprehensive Cancer Center’s program for peritoneal mesothelioma care.
+She was the first doctor to perform HIPEC surgery in South Florida.

-In addition to her medical role at the cancer center, Dr. Möller is an associate professor of clinical surgery at the University of Miami School of Medicine.
+In addition to her medical role at the cancer center, Dr. Möller is a Professor of Surgery at the University of Chicago.

 - Medical Degree from National Autonomous University of Nicaragua in Managua, 1997